Intersection of (1,1)-currents and the domain of definition of the Monge-Ampere operator: Introduction

 7pt

-\textbf{Acknowledgments.} We would like to thank Tien-Cuong Dinh for fruitful discussions.
+\textbf{Acknowledgments.} We would like to thank Tien-Cuong Dinh and Hoang-Son Do for fruitful discussions.
 D. T. Huynh is grateful to the Academy of Mathematics and System Sciences in Beijing for its hospitality and financial support.
-He also wants to acknowledge the support from Hue University.
-L. Kaufmann is supported by grant R--146--000--259--114 from the National University of Singapore.
+He also wants to acknowledge partial support from the Core Research Program of Hue University, Grant No. NCM.DHH.2020.15.
+L. Kaufmann was supported by grant R--146--000--259--114 from the National University of Singapore.
 D.-V. Vu is supported by a postdoctoral fellowship of the Alexander von Humboldt Foundation.
+Finally, we thank the anonymous referee for the careful reading of the first version of the manuscript and for the comments that helped us clarify our presentation.